-If there is a delay in receiving a DBS disclosure the Head has discretion to allow an individual to begin work pending receipt of the disclosure certificate.
+If there is a delay in receiving a DBS disclosure the Head, COO or Director of Human Resources has discretion to allow an individual to begin work pending receipt of the disclosure.
 This will only be allowed if all other checks, including a clear check of the Children's Barred List (where the position amounts to regulated activity), have been completed and once appropriate supervision has been put in place.
 In these cases, a Risk Assessment will be completed and approved prior to the individual starting work.
 The Risk Assessment will be reviewed at least fortnightly, to ensure that it is still accurate and valid until the DBS certificate is seen.